vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/deploy-license.md

   !!! note

         For the upload address of the license file for ecosystem tools, refer to the document of [Ecosystem tools overview](../20.appendix/6.eco-tool-version.md).

+## View the license

+- View the License file directly

+  You can use `cat` to view the content of the license file directly.
+For example: `cat share/resources/nebula.license`.

+- View the License file with HTTP port

+  When the Nebula Graph cluster is running normally, you can view the license file with the HTTP port (default port is 19559) of the meta service.
+For example: `curl -G "http://192.168.10.101:19559/license"`.